• Home

 About This Version

-“Speak Low,” as well as Astoria: Portrait of the Artist is available on Apple Music.
+“The Folks That Live on the Hill ,” as well as Astoria: Portrait of the Artist, is available on Apple Music.

-The song of the day for Thursday, December 1, 2022, is “It’s Like Reaching for the Moon.”
+The song of the day for Sunday, October 19, 2025, is “It’s Like Reaching For the Moon.”

 About This Song

-“It’s Like Reaching for the Moon” was written in 1936 by Al Sherman, Al Lewis, and Gerald Marquesee.
+“It’s Like Reaching For the Moon” was written in 1936 by Al Sherman, Al Lewis, and Gerald Marquesee.
 This song was first recorded by Billie Holiday with Teddy Wilson and His Orchestra in 1936 and was a hit for her.
-Carmen McRae, Ella Fitzgerald, and Barbara Carroll have also recorded today’s song.
+The song has also been recorded by Carmen McRae, Ella Fitzgerald, and Barbara Carroll.

 About This Version

-Tony Bennett recorded “It’s Like Reaching for the Moon” in May 1989 and was released the following year on Astoria: Portrait of the Artist.
-It was arranged and conducted by Jorge Calandrelli.
+Tony Bennett recorded “It’s Like Reaching For the Moon” in May 1989 for Astoria: Portrait of the Artist, released in 1990.
+Jorge Calandrelli wrote the arrangement and conducted the orchestra.

-Filed Under: Song of the Day Tagged With: Al Lewis, Al Sherman, Astoria: Portrait of the Artist, Billie Holiday, Gerald Marquesee, Jorge Calandrelli, Teddy Wilson, Tony Bennett
+Filed Under: Song of the Day Tagged With: Al Lewis, Al Sherman, Astoria: Portrait of the Artist, Gerald Marquesee, Jorge Calandrelli, Tony Bennett

 Song of the Day: The Folks That Live On The Hill